truenas/documentation/content/CORE/UIReference/Reporting/ReportingGraphs.md

 ## Interacting with Graphs

-Click on and drag a certain range of the graph to expand the information displayed in that selected area in the Graph.
+Click on and drag a certain range of the graph to expand the information displayed in that selected area in the graph.

 Click on the <i class="fa fa-search-plus" aria-hidden="true"></i> icon to zoom in on the graph.

 Click on the <i class="fa fa-search-minus" aria-hidden="true"></i> icon to zoom out on the graph.

 Click the <i class="fa fa-forward" aria-hidden="true" title="Forward"></i> to move the graph forward.

 Click the <i class="fa fa-backward" aria-hidden="true" title="Backward"></i> to move the graph backward.

 ## Graphs